a-pervaniuk/SQL_projects/SQL_Day03/README.md

 | SQL Syntax Pattern                                              | Don’t use direct numbers for identifiers of Primary Key and pizzeria |

 Please register a new pizza with the name "sicilian pizza" (whose id should be calculated by the formula "maximum id value + 1") with the price of 900 rubles in the restaurant "Dominos" (please use internal query to get the identifier of the pizzeria).
 **Warning**: This exercise is likely to cause the modification of data in the wrong way.
-Actually, you can restore the original database model with data from the link in the "Rules of the day" section and replay the script from Exercise 07.
+Actually, you can restore the original database model and replay the script from Exercise 07.

 ## Exercise 09 — New pizza means new visits